dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/quickstart-semantic-layer.md

 :::info 📌

-The dbt Semantic Layer is currently available for public preview!
+The dbt Semantic Layer is currently available for Public Preview!
 With the dbt Semantic Layer, you'll be able to centrally define business metrics, remove code duplication and inconsistency, create self-service in downstream tools, and more!

-For more info on public preview and plan availability, check out the [public preview](/docs/integrate/quickstart-semantic-layer#public-preview) and [product architecture](/docs/integrate/dbt-semantic-layer#product-architecture) section.
+For more info on Public Preview and plan availability, check out the [Public Preview](/docs/use-dbt-semantic-layer/quickstart-semantic-layer#public-preview) and [product architecture](/docs/use-dbt-semantic-layer/dbt-semantic-layer#product-architecture) section.

 :::

-## Public preview
+## Public Preview

-We're excited to announce the dbt Semantic Layer is currently available for public preview, which means:
+We're excited to announce the dbt Semantic Layer is currently available for Public Preview, which means:

-&mdash; **Who?** The dbt Semantic Layer is open to all dbt Cloud tiers (Developer, Team, and Enterprise) during public preview.
+&mdash; **Who?** The dbt Semantic Layer is open to all dbt Cloud tiers (Developer, Team, and Enterprise) during Public Preview.
 Developer accounts will be able to query the Proxy Server using SQL, but will not be able to browse dbt metrics in external tools, which requires access to the Metadata API.
-For more info on plan availability, check out our [product architecture](/docs/integrate/dbt-semantic-layer#product-architecture) section.
+For more info on plan availability, check out our [product architecture](/docs/use-dbt-semantic-layer/dbt-semantic-layer#product-architecture) section.

-&mdash; **What?** Public preview provides early access to new features, is supported and production ready, but not priced yet.
+&mdash; **What?** Public Preview provides early access to new features, is supported and production ready, but not priced yet.
 Pricing for the dbt Semantic Layer will be introduced alongside the General Available (GA) release.
 There may also still be additions or modifications to product behavior.

-&mdash; **When?** Public preview will end once the dbt Semantic Layer is available for GA.
+&mdash; **When?** Public Preview will end once the dbt Semantic Layer is available for GA.
 After GA, the dbt Semantic Layer will only be available to dbt Cloud **Team** and **Enterprise** plans.

-&mdash; **Where?** Public preview is enabled at the account level so you don’t need to worry about enabling it per user.
+&mdash; **Where?** Public Preview is enabled at the account level so you don’t need to worry about enabling it per user.

-&mdash; **Why?** Public preview is designed to test the functionality and collect feedback from the community on performance, usability, and documentation.
+&mdash; **Why?** Public Preview is designed to test the functionality and collect feedback from the community on performance, usability, and documentation.

 ## Introduction